HannahHealyQCA/1701QCA-Assessment2/index.md

 # 1701QCA Making Interaction - Assessment 2 workbook

-You will use this workbook to keep track of your progress through the course and also as a process journal to document the making of your projects.
-The comments in italics throughout the template give suggestions about what to include.
-Feel free to delete those instructions when you have completed the sections.

-When you have completed the template, submit the link to the GitHub Pages site for this repository as a link in Learning@Griffith.
-The link should be something like [https://qcainteractivemedia.github.io/1701QCA-Assessment2/](https://qcainteractivemedia.github.io/1701QCA-Assessment2/) where `qcainteractivemedia` is replaced with your GitHub username and `1701QCA-Assessment2` is replaced with whatever you called the repository this template is contained in when you set it up.

 ## Project working title ##
 *Insert a name for the project as you conceive of it at the moment.*

 ## Related projects ##
-*Find about 6 related projects to the project you choose.
-A project might be related through  function, technology, materials, fabrication, concept, or code.
-Don't forget to place an image of the related project in the appropriate folder and insert the filename in the appropriate places below.
-Copy the markdown block of code below for each project you are showing.*

 ### Related project 1 ###
 *Charles Matton- 'Enclosure'*